Views expressed by the host documented to be almost always right 99.8% of the time.

 It's one thing to see these people on TV.

-You're watching a Trump rally anywhere, and you'll see a disruption, and they may show a protester or two being uh hauled out of there.
+You're watching a Trump rally anywhere, and you'll see a disruption, and they may show a protester or two being hauled out of there.

 But you don't see, you don't see the confrontations.

-You don't see these people bullying, shouting all these F bombs, making threats.
+You don't see these people bullying, shouting all these F-bombs, making threats.

 You don't see all that.